Durakes/Durakes/README.md

 - 👋 Hi, I’m @Durakes
-- 👀 I’m interested in Game Dev
+- 👀 I’m interested in Game Dev and Backend Development
 - 🌱 I’m currently learning Unity, and studying Computer Science at USIL in Perú
-- 📫 How to reach me, just mail me at arnold.pajuelo@gmail.com
+- 📫 How to reach me, just mail me at arnold.pajuelo@gmail.com // apa168@hotmail.com
 <!---
 Durakes/Durakes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.